tsnellgrove/dark_castle3/doc/to_do.md

 *** Unify Notes ***
 *** Plan for interpreter update ***

+- TBD: enable the 'behind' preposition (with multiple layers of obfustication) and put the control_panel behind the goblin (check TADS implementation)
 - TBD: make creature obj data more atomic
 	- TBD: create weapon() method to provide adj & adv (vs reading weapon_dict via attack() )
 		- IDEA: obj should be a black-box